Client: Veronica Vasquez

 Service: Adjustment of Status

-“It has changed everything.
+Veronica says that becoming a legal permanent resident “has changed everything.
 Family is everything to me and my husband.
 My family still lives in Mexico, and I wasn’t able to visit them.
 Now I am free.
-I’m free.
 I can see my family when I want.
 I don’t look over my shoulder.
-I can show my ID and not be afraid of the police.
-And my husband has seen my experience firsthand and isn’t scared anymore.
-He’s optimistic and motivated.
+I can show my I.D. and not be afraid of the police.
+And my husband saw my experience firsthand and stopped being afraid.
+He became optimistic and motivated.
 We know that we can continue to be good people in this country and do well for this country without fear.”